caydeai/Skills/niche-scout/README.md

 - `product-drafter` — turns the product spec into your first working deliverable
 - `launch-stack` — turns the deliverable into a launch checklist with platform-specific content
 - The full CaydeOS framework
-- A live case study — my Etsy shop being run with the framework, updated as it grows
-- Make.com scenarios for the agent layer
-- 60-90 min walkthrough video
+- Walkthrough video covering the full skill chain end-to-end

-Free updates for launch-day buyers — new skills, new case studies, framework refinements.
+Free updates for all buyers — new skills, framework refinements, additional Make.com scenarios.

 ---